The following menu commands are available for spreadsheets.

 This menu contains commands for controlling the on-screen display of the document.

-The Insert menu contains commands for inserting new elements, such as cells, rows, sheets and cell names into the current sheet.
+The Insert menu contains commands for inserting new elements, such as images, text boxes, object, media, cell names and much more into the current sheet.

 This menu contains commands to modify and manage a sheet and its elements.